Menu Toggle

 How often will I be paid?

 The PEA will process strike pay when it receives the “Picket Captain’s Report” and the “Application for Picket Line/Strike pay”.
-The PEA office will endeavour to send payment to members within three weeks of receiving these forms.
-It is critical for members to ensure the PEA has updated membership contact information and necessary banking information for payment by direct deposit.
+The PEA office will endeavour to send payment to members within two weeks of receiving these forms.
+It is critical for members to ensure the PEA has updated membership contact information and necessary banking information for payment by direct deposit through Payworks.

 How can I receive my strike or picket pay in a timely fashion?